armaBurton/playground-take-home/README.md

 ### The app displays the unformated text below the upload button

-### Below the text is a grid that displays each unique word and the tally for it's occurance.
+### Below the text is a grid that displays each word and the tally for it's occurance.